muratk5n/thirdwave/en/README.md

 1st round are only interested in getting more votes than the next guy.
 If 10 people are running and 8 ppl get less than 10%, but one person gets 12%, and the next best gets 11%, they are both in the next round.

-In such a setting candidates can appeal to very narrow constituencies, and still win, then of course in the next round they'd have to change their tune to appeal to more..
+In such a setting candidates can choose appeal to very narrow constituencies, and still win, then of course in the next round they'd have to change their tune to appeal to more..
 With RCV they'd have to appeal to the broadest possible electorate from get-go, IMO that is a good thing.
 Plus RC system is a money saver.

 What are *your* thoughts?
 Leave your comments below.
 And dont forget to hit the bell and click on the subscribe button.